ManticoreGamesInc/platform-documentation/src/tutorials/abilities_advanced.md

     ![Current Hierarchy](../img/EditorManual/Weapons/advanced/hierarchy2.png){: .center loading="lazy" }

-5. Open the script and let's get typing!
+5. Open the script and let's get typing.

     1. We're going to create a reference to the `equipment` (which is also the `weapon`--in this case) and a reference to the FireFly `ability` object so that we can use them in our script.